rivid/ruby-mqtt/README.md

     end

-Limitations
+Improvements
 -----------

- * Only QOS 0 currently supported
+ * Qos 0, 1 and 2 are supported

 Resources